ssubedi09/Autonomous-Driving/README.md

-# MuSHR Autonomous Racing — CSE 478 Project Suite
+# MuSHR Autonomous Racing

 This repository contains my implementation of the four-part CSE 478 (Autonomous Robotics) course project, built on the [MuSHR](https://mushr.io/) (Multi-agent System for non-Holonomic Racing) platform.
-Across the four projects I implemented a full autonomy stack for a 1/10-scale car: **ROS fundamentals**, **particle-filter localization**, **feedback control (PID / Pure Pursuit / MPC)**, and **sampling-based motion planning (Lazy A\*)**, integrated end-to-end so the car can localize, track a path, and plan around obstacles in simulation and (optionally) on real hardware.
+Across the four projects I implemented a full autonomy stack for a 1/10-scale car: **ROS fundamentals**, **particle-filter localization**, **feedback control (PID / Pure Pursuit / MPC)**, and **sampling-based motion planning (Lazy A\*)**, integrated end-to-end so the car can localize, track a path, and plan around obstacles in simulation.

-> Course: CSE 478, University of Washington, Paul G. Allen School of Computer Science & Engineering.

 ---